bberka/Metran/README.md

 public async Task WaitForUserOperation(long userId)
 {
     MetranTransaction<long> transaction;
-    // Attempt to add a transaction if it doesn't exist.
-    // If it already exists, 'TryAddTransaction' will return false,
+    // Attempt to add a transaction.
+If it already exists, 'TryAddTransaction' will return false,
     // and we can then choose to wait for the existing one. if (Container.TryAddTransaction(userId, out transaction))
     {
         // This transaction was just added, meaning no one else is currently processing for this user.
-        // Perform your operation, then dispose the transaction. using (transaction)
+        // Perform your operation, then dispose the transaction using a 'using' statement. using (transaction)
         {
             Console.WriteLine($"Starting operation for user {userId}...");